Enhancing LLM Performance Through Debate: An Empirical Study on Multi-Agent Debate for Coding Tasks: Results

+For the Code Input Prediction task, the results in Table~\ref{tab:cr_io_mad} show that Default MAD performs comparable to the two Single-Agent SOTA baselines and performs worse than the SE SOTA baseline, SemCoder~\cite{ding2024semcoder}, across both models.
+This suggests that Default MAD has difficulty generating valid input values that satisfy a program’s input constraints when conditioned on its output.
+Similarly, for Code Output Prediction, the results in Table~\ref{tab:cr_io_mad} show that Default MAD outperforms or achieves comparable performance to the Single-Agent baselines.
+However, the SE SOTA baseline outperforms Default MAD across both models and datasets, with small effect sizes (DeepSeek on CruxEval: Cohen's d= 0.42, a small effect size).
+These results suggest that the Default MAD falls short in predicting the input and output of the program that is functionally correct and satisfies the program constraints.

+For Code Translation, the results in Table~\ref{tab:ct_mad_all} highlight a critical limitation of Single-Agent baselines.
+In specific, Java-to-Python translation tasks using the baseline prompting methods (CoT and SC) failed to generate any executable code, resulting in a 0\% pass rate across all test cases.
+Compared to the SE SOTA baseline, PLTranslation~\cite{pan2024lost}, Default MAD achieves comparable or slightly lower performance on the CodeNet and AVATAR datasets.
+However, the differences observed are either not statistically significant or exhibit a small effect size (e.g., Qwen on AVATAR for Java, Cohen’s $d = 0.35$).
+In contrast, Default MAD outperforms the SOTA baseline on the EvalPlus dataset with statistical significance (Qwen on EvalPlus for Java, Cohen’s $d = 0.57$, medium effect size).
+These results suggest that while Default MAD achieves comparable performance on some datasets, it does not consistently outperform the SOTA SE baseline in accurately translating code functionality.

 For Code Summarization, the evaluation metrics (Section~\ref{cs_metrics}) assess task performance from multiple perspectives.
-On metrics that measure textual and semantic similarity between generated and human-written summaries, the state-of-the-art (SOTA) technique, ASCS, generally outperforms or matches the performance of the Default MAD configuration.
+On metrics that measure textual and semantic similarity between generated and human-written summaries, the Default MAD generally matches or outperforms the performance of the Single-Agent Prompting baselines and SE SOTA baseline, ASCS with a medium effect size (CodeLLaMA for Python using ROUGE-L Cohen's $d$ = 0.51, medium effect size).
 However, since human-written summaries can often be of low quality \cite{linares2015developers, wen2019large}, such similarity-based metrics may not fully reflect the quality of generated summaries.
-In contrast, SIDE, which directly measures semantic alignment between the code and generated summaries, shows that Default MAD statistically significantly outperforms ASCS with a large effect size (Table~\ref{tab:cs_cohensd}).
-Overall, these results indicate that Default MAD, though designed for general NLP tasks, can be effectively adapted to Code Summarization to produce summaries that better capture the semantic meaning of source code.
+To address this, we used a diverse set of metrics (Section~\ref{method_eval_metrics}) that measures textual, semantic, and summary-code similarity for a more comprehensive evaluation.
+For instance, SIDE, which directly measures semantic alignment between the code and generated summaries, shows that Default MAD statistically significantly outperforms ASCS with a large effect size (CodeLLaMA for Python using SIDE Cohen's $d$ = 5.40, large effect size).
+Overall, these results indicate that Default MAD, though designed for general NLP tasks, can be effectively adapted to Code Summarization to produce summaries that better capture the functionality of source code.